About the college

 The Wadham Library is a modern and spacious study space run by supportive library staff.
 It is open 24 hours a day throughout the year.
 In addition to a comfortable 'beanbag' seating area, there is a discussion room available for group study for up to 16 people.
 Find out more about the library on the college website.

 College members can connect to the University-wide eduroam network and most rooms have an Ethernet port, which allows connection of a device to the college network.
-The college IT Team is available to help students during office hours and out of hours support is provided by the Graduate IT Assistant.
+The college IT Team is available to help students during office hours.
 There are computer rooms on the college site, at Merifield and at the Dorothy Wadham Building.

 Printing facilities are available in the computer rooms on the main site and accessible from any personal computer via the college network, with printing costs charged to battels.